leorm2002/json-grid-viewer/README.md

 ### Editing Features
 - **Edit values**: Double-click on any primitive value (string, number, boolean, null) to edit it inline
-- **Add object properties**: Click the + button next to an object or use the "Add property" button when object is expanded
+- **Add object properties**: Use the "Add property" button when object is expanded
 - **Add array items**: Click the + button next to an array or use the "Add item" button when array is expanded
 - **Remove properties/items**: Click the × button next to properties or array indices
 - **Rename object properties**: Double-click on any property key to rename it